alongchamps/packer/ubuntu-2310-kubes/README.md

 `variables.ubuntu2310.pkrvars.hcl` - this file contains the variable definitions and values required for this build process.
 You'll want to adjust unique variables for your own environment, including vCenter details, cluster name, template name, etc.

+`ubuntu-2310-kubes/http/user-data` - This file is the cloud-init build script that's passed in to the VM during the build process.
+Ubuntu picks this up and applies it to the system.

+`ubuntu-2310-kubes/scripts/setup_ubuntu.sh` - This script will run in the guest after the installation has finished.
+This prepares the VM for the template process.

 # Invocation
 To build these templates, these are the commands I use: